hendricius/the-bread-code/basics/basic-sour-dough.md

 After the gluten-forming period we will proceed and shape the dough.
 Don't worry the dough will collapse.
 That is natural.
 After shaping the dough will rest another 60 minutes and increase in size again.
 Not all gas is removed from the dough.
-Experiment here with less kneeding when shaping.
-Less kneeding means your dough will keep more gas.
+Experiment here with less kneading when shaping.
+Less kneading means your dough will keep more gas.
 That way for instance air bubbles will be significantly larger in the final bread.